COALAIP/specs/coala-ip/README.md

 ### The Semantic Web

 The Web is a universal place for sharing information globally.
-In most cases, this is done by human beings publishing information in a human-readable way (say for example as an HTML page).
-While human-readable information is theoretically possible to be read by machines, the task in practice is rather challenging and inefficient.
-Think of an HTML page containing tabular data about the population of a country.
-Simply identifying that the first column of the table is describing "the name of the country" and using that name to merge the data with other table's data to establish new information is incredible difficult for a machine.
-Additionally, reasoning about information that can be derived from such a table is nearly impossible for a machine, without the necessary context given.
+In most cases, this is done by human beings publishing information in a human-readable format, say, for example, as an HTML page.
+While machines are theoretically capable of understanding information of this kind, in practice, at least in the near term, this is challenging and inefficient.
+Think of an HTML page containing tabular data about the population of a country; simply identifying that the table's first column describes "the name of a country" and using that name to deduce new information from another table is incredible difficult for a machine.
+Worse still, it is often impossible for a machine to reason about such information if the necessary context is not given first.

-Hence, converting data into schemata that have semantic meaning to both humans as well as machine is really valuable for the Web to advance.
-One technique to do so is called Resource Description Framework.
-It is briefly described in the following section.
+However, if we were to use data schemata that held semantic meaning for both humans as well as machines, humans would still be able to publish information but in a way that machines could more easily understand.
+Doing so would likely prove to be of great value in advancing the Web; one such technique of creating data in this way is called the Resource Description Framework and is briefly described in the following section.

 **Sources:**